 Only the highly secure payment processer has access to the “token vault,” which holds the keys to match up tokens to the real card info they represent.
 Because of tokenization, NFC technology and the biometric authentication needed to access mobile wallets on smartphones and other devices, mobile payments are considered even safer than traditional card-present transactions.
 As magnetic stripe-only cards become obsolete because of their increasing security issues, EMV chip and NFC enabled terminals are becoming the gold standard in retail payment acceptance.

-For a merchant to take advantage of the many benefits of accepting mobile payments, the only major cost is buying and installing a contactless payment terminal.
-Fraud damages are still covered by the credit card companies, not the merchant or customer.
-Mobile payments are fast and convenient, allowing a merchant to serve long lines of customers quickly by cutting down on the time it takes to handle and process magnetic stripe cards, EMV chip cards and cash.
+For a merchant to take advantage of the many benefits of accepting mobile payments, the only major cost is buying a contactless payment terminal.
+Our POS systems and terminals can accept swipe, EMV chip and NFC payments, so you can cater to all customer payment preferences.
+Mobile payments are fast and convenient, allowing you to serve customers more quickly by cutting down on the time it takes to handle and process magnetic stripe cards, EMV chip cards and cash.

 When returns are necessary for mobile wallet purchases, the merchant can use the receipt and device account number to find the purchase and process the return in the same way you would with a debit or credit card.
 There’s no merchant fraud liability for mobile payments, just as there isn’t for EMV chip card payments (the merchant is only liable for card-present fraud losses if the customer has an EMV chip card but the merchant does not have an EMV chip terminal, and requires them to swipe the magnetic stripe instead.
 Read more about the EMV liability shift).